stajerc77/german_rag/README.md

 4. **Logging**: Basic logging is supported by the *logging* library

 ## Text-to-Speech Support
 A TTS feature was implemented for audio support.
 The LLM output field in the Streamlit app now has a button to play German audio for the given text without saving it as a WAV file.
 The audio is generated for every individual response in the Q&A loop.
 The functionality was implemented with [PiperTTS](https://github.com/OHF-Voice/piper1-gpl).
+To use the audio files, both the *onnx* and the *onnx.json* files must be present in the voices folder.

 ## Docker
 The app can be used with Docker as a Dockerfile is now provided.
 To build the container, run *docker build -t your-image-name .* in the command line.
 To use the app in a container, both the port and HF_API_TOKEN must be provided when running it.
 There are two options to do this: